bburns/LanguageModels/doc/report/Report.md

 -->

-cleanup gutenberg preface, titlepages, table of contents manually, or just leave in as noise - simpler.
+cleanup gutenberg preface, titlepages, table of contents with code, or just leave in as noise

+01-raw
+02-cleaned
+03-merged
+04-split